 Our cheapest model, Xiaomi / Mi’s Body Composition Scale 2 is as bare-bones as you can get, and it shows.
 It often takes a long while to lock on to get your body weight, and when it does you’ll have to delve into the Zepp Life-branded app in order to look at your extra data.
 But you can’t fault it for the basics, offering limited weight and body composition for less than the price of a McDonald’s for four.

 Fitbit Aira Air ($49.95)

-Fitbit, now part of Google, is the household name for fitness trackers in the US, right?
+Fitbit, now part of Google, is the household name for fitness trackers and smartwatches in the US, right?
 If not, then it must be at least halfway synonymous with it.
-The Aria Air is the company’s stripped-to-the-bare bones scale, offering your weight and little else, but you can trust that Fitbit got the basics right.
+The Aria Air is the company’s stripped-to-the-bare bones scale, offering your weight and a few other health metrics, but you can trust that Fitbit got the basics right.
 Not to mention that most of the reason for buying a Fitbit product is to leverage its fitness app anyway.

 Anker Eufy Smart Scale P2 Pro ($79.99)

 Eufy’s Smart Scale P2 Pro has plenty of things to commend it – the price, the overall look and feel (it’s a snazzy piece of kit) and what it offers.
 It offers a whole host of in-depth measurements, including Body Fat, Muscle Mass, Water Weight, Body Fat Mass and Bone Mass, as well as calculating things like your Heart Rate and Basal Metabolic Rate (the amount of calories you need to eat a day to not change weight at all) all from inside its app.
 In fact, buried beneath the friendly graphic, the scale offers a big pile of stats and data that should, I think, give you more than a little coaching on how to improve your lifestyle.